 You can also call us at 929-265-4549.
 You've asked us questions--and we want to help with answers.
-Please see below for the best information we've compiled to date, and please come back for updates.
-(Updates as of 3/27/20) Here's what we know right now:Read more
+Here's the latest updated information:Read more

 We're proud to be the leading voice for tax relief for NYC veteran homeowners in focus groups, hearings, and ongoing advocacy.
 The expansion of the Alternative and Eligible Funds tax exemptions for veteran homeowners took effect in 2018, and we continue to advocate for passage of the Cold War exemption for veterans and improved outreach by city agencies to help veteran homeowners better understand their exemptions and the property taxes they owe.